percona/pmm-doc/docs/using/backup.md

 #### PITR artifacts

-The PITR oplog is available a few minutes after your PITR job has run for the first time.
+The PITR oplog is available a few minutes (10 by default) after your PITR job has run for the first time.
 To see the corresponding PITR artifact, check out the list under **Backup > All Backups**.

 ![!](../_images/PMM_Backup_Management-MongoDB-PITR-Inventory.jpg)